Chanifah is strictly forbidden by the Torah.

 Like Popular Benefit #1, "hard-knock life" can indeed justify a certain amount of less-than-ideal behavior.

-Someone in physical pain or ill or going through trying times with their marriage, children, or finances may truly be unable to smile and greet you warmly, watch their children properly, or pay attention properly within a conversation.
+Someone in physical pain or ill or going through trying times with their marriage, children, or finances may not find the ability to smile, greet you nicely, watch their children properly, or pay attention properly within a conversation.

 They can talk too much or too little, eat too much or too little, struggle to arrive to appointments on time, be brusque when dealing with people, and so on.

-This excuse works well in a situations in which the other person is truly overwhelmed and probably wants to be better, but just can’t make it there.
+This excuse works well in situations in which the other person is truly overwhelmed and probably wants to be better, but just can’t make it at the moment.

 However, this does not justify stealing (or being a willing and aware party to unethical situations), any kind of abuse, nastiness, embarrassing people, or any other forbidden behavior.

-I think we can all say that we’ve taken out a bad mood on an innocent person and that we were wrong.
-Fine.
-That happens.
-You apologize, sincerely take measures to prevent it from happening again, and go on with your life.
-No one’s perfect.
+I think most of us can admit we’ve taken out a bad mood on an innocent person and also admit we were wrong to do so.
+Okay, that happens.
+In such a case, you apologize, sincerely take measures to prevent it from happening again, and go on with your life.

 So…it’s wrong to do this.

-I cannot emphasize enough how every mussar sefer and how Rav Levi Yitzchak himself says that you cannot join with such people.
+I cannot emphasize enough how every mussar sefer and how Rav Levi Yitzchak himself says that you cannot join with people who consistently harm others.